gauditech/gaudi-docs/docs/core-concepts/actions.md

 ## Context

-All actions work with some data.
-They needs some data on input and return some data on output.
-This input and output come from their _"context"_.
+Actions usually need some data to work with; they receive some data on the input and return some data on the output.
+This data comes from action's _"context"_.
 Context is an environment created by action's parent `entrypoint` and `endpoint`.
 It is something like a namespace or a map in which values can be stored and taken from.
 Eg. URL parameters, input body, outputs from previous actions, ...

 ### Context and aliases

 Each action can define an alias using `as` keyword.
 This stores the result of the action in the context, and makes it available to subsequent actions.
-Aliases stored in the context are immutable.
+Aliases stored in the context are immutable and cannot be overwritten by subsequent actions.

 Here's an example that describes this behavior: